Not So Up-to-Date Research Interests

 My research interests are diverse, but there's substantial holistic coherence and overlap: software and hardware systems engineering, especially aviation-related; modeling, simulation, visualization, and analysis; artificial intelligence (knowledge representation, reasoning, machine learning, and natural language processing); and STEM education.

-This presentation from our Graduate Colloquium provides a colorful overview of some recent activities.
-It needs substantial updating, though.
 More detail is available in my 2019-2020 sabbatical proposal and my curriculum vitae.

 In particular, I consider these areas collectively as the complementary basis of intelligent systems: